- Boost Creativity

 Freeze Dance

 This is a highly interesting game that combines music and a lot of physical moments.
-You can turn on your favourite playlist and start a dance party.
+You can turn on your favorite playlist and start a dance party.
 However, a blindfolded person will be controlling the music and stop it randomly.
 As soon as the music stops, all the kids will have to stand like statues.
 Anyone who cannot hold their position or ends up moving will be eliminated immediately.
 It is an enjoyable game that is full of laughter.

 Charades